 The manuscript includes a lot of material not in the blog.
 The last seven chapters are all new, covering combinatorial (semi-)bandits, non-stationary bandits, ranking, pure exploration, Bayesian methods, Thompson sampling, partial monitoring and an introduction to learning in Markov decision processes.
 Those chapters that are based on blog posts have been cleaned up and often we have added significant depth.
 There is a lot of literature that we have not covered.
 Some of these missing topics are discussed in extreme brevity in the introduction to Part VII.
 It really is amazing how large the bandit literature has become and we’re sorry not to have found space for everything.

 The book includes around 250 exercises, some of which have solutions.
 On average the exercises have been proofread less carefully than the rest of the book, so some caution is advised.
-The solutions to selected exercises are available here.
+The solutions to selected exercises are available on request.

 Finally, we’re very thankful for all the feedback already received, both on the blog and early drafts of the book.